 If you’re an entrepreneur or a marketer, who is constantly on the look for a new hack to improve your campaigns on Facebook — you’ll enjoy the social stacking method.

-By the time you finish reading this post, you’ll know how to use & deploy this simple hack which our agency uses to get 10X+ more ad engagement (social proof) for our clients, at no extra cost.
+By the time you finish reading this post, you’ll know how to use & deploy this simple hack that our agency uses to get 10X+ more ad engagement (social proof) for our clients, at no extra cost.

 Deploying this won’t take you more than a couple of minutes, and results will be visible within 24 hours.
-You’ll get more engagement (likes, comments and shares), which will result in even more engagement, which ultimately results in higher CTR, lower CPM, lower CPC, lower CPA & more revenue.
+You’ll get more engagement (likes, comments, and shares), which will result in even more engagement, which ultimately results in higher CTR, lower CPM, lower CPC, lower CPA & more revenue.

 The Social Stacking Method On Facebook

 The standard Facebook campaign structure looks something like this;

 You have a campaign that is made for a specific offer or a promotion.
 Inside of the campaign you have 100s of ad sets that are targeting different audiences with 100s of different ads.

 As the campaign progresses and you gather more data, you find a winner ad that performs better than any other ad.
 Then, you’ll make 100s of ad sets again.
 Each ad set will contain the same winner ad, but instead of having just one ad, you have 100s of copies of that same winner ad.
 Absurd, right?

 By having this kind of campaign structure, all of those 100s of copies of the same ad are going to pick up some engagement.